How many times have we seen those sentiments albeit with different phrasing?

 An innovative firm we met recently does just that.
 They overwhelmingly hire on culture and personal attributes and then give new consultants free to clients for a period to gain the experience to make them billable.
 All parties including the client are happy.
 This can be a more efficient approach and worth the investment to provide them with those extra skills.
 Furthermore, how long the wait might be to find the right consultancy candidate is often unknown so it can be better to make a decision rather than none at all.

 Another management consultancy employer has recently given me exactly the same generic candidate briefing for two very different roles.
 The logic?
-“We are seeking a top flight management consultant because they usually have the traits we are looking for: ambition, communication, stakeholder management, analysis, project management, curiosity and innovation, team work, ability to pick things up quickly.
+“We are seeking a top-flight management consultant because they usually have the traits we are looking for: ambition, communication, stakeholder management, analysis, project management, curiosity and innovation, teamwork, ability to pick things up quickly.
 As we want someone who is flexible and with huge career potential these are all very transferable qualities.”

 Clearly, if a candidate with both character and skill is available then that’s an easy hire.

-Often however employers search for months for the “ideal” candidate, only to end up compromising on the character and personality traits which are much more important to both success in the role and the success of the business and therefore arguably the worst outcome.
+Often however employers search for months for the “ideal” candidate, only to end up compromising on the character and personality traits that are much more important to both success in the role and the success of the business and therefore arguably the worst outcome.

 For more information on optimising your hiring approach or attracting the best candidates email Chris Sale, Managing Director, Prism Executive Recruitment [email protected], call him on 01344 636426 or visit our Client Services page.